 History of the Society

-The Society of Friends of St. Ann’s Academy, Victoria, BC was formed during the redevelopment and restoration of St. Ann’s Academy that was led by the British Columbia Buildings Corporation in 1995.
+The Society of Friends of St. Ann’s Academy was formed during the redevelopment and restoration of St. Ann’s Academy that was led by the British Columbia Buildings Corporation in 1995.
 A small group of St. Ann’s Academy Alumnae met in July 1996 to discuss a general reunion and in the fall, others joined together for presentations and informative talks, the result of which demonstrated the need for involvement in the proposed restoration of St. Ann’s Academy Interpretive Centre, chapel and grounds.
 A series of gatherings occurred in the homes of keen individuals, who traveled from Salt Spring Island, Shawnigan, Duncan and Bowser to participate.
 Enthusiasm grew, and at a membership meeting held in February 1997, 50 people began the sign-up of what was eventually to total over 300 members.
 Members, participants and supporters became known as the “Friends”.

-At the first annual general meeting held on September 20, 1998, an executive was elected for the Society of Friends.
-Registered charity status was received on October 1, 1998.
+At the first Annual General Meeting held on September 20, 1998, an executive was elected for the Society of Friends.
+Registered Charity Status was received on October 1, 1998.

 Today the current executive and members of the society carry out ongoing work in support of the academy, undertaking advocacy, education and fundraising projects, while melding the values of the past to the present.